When it comes to confrontation in marriage, I have a rule of thumb that has proved itself to be true over and over again:

 3. CLEARLY IDENTIFY THE NEED.

-This is the “gold” in every successful confrontation: clearly identifying the needs that must be met to restore and strengthen connection.
+This is the “gold” in every successful confrontation in marriage: clearly identifying the needs that must be met to restore and strengthen connection.
 And whoever is listening best will be the one to find that gold first.

 The moment needs are clearly identified in a confrontation is a truly beautiful thing.
 So much of the anxiety that typically affects people in a confrontation stems from two things—“I don’t really know what the problem is or what I need” and “I’m not sure if I can trust you to care and meet my need.”
 When the listener collaborates in helping the speaker clearly articulate the need, it automatically relieves both fears.
 Hope floods into the conversation as both people realize that they understand what the need is, know that the other person cares about meeting it, and most likely, already see some steps forward toward a solution.